Triathlon Philippines Asian Cup now, more triathlon events soon.

 Adorna crowns herself SEA Games Triathlon Champion Triathlon Philippines

 Jun 6, 2015

-It was even more a beautiful achievement for the The Philippines with a 1-2 finish.
+It was, even more, a beautiful achievement for The Philippines with a 1-2 finish.
 Marion Kim Mangrobang took silver.

-Adorna time of 2:13.08 was a new Philippine Record, Mangorbang ran 2:14.26 Personal best, and Sanruthai Arunsiri of Thailand was a well beaten third in 2:22.08.
-Claire is now targetting the Rio Olympics.
+Adorna time of 2:13.08 was a new Philippine Record, Mangorbang ran 2:14.26 Personal best, and Sanruthai Arunsiri of Thailand was a well-beaten third 2:22.08.
+Claire is now targeting the Rio Olympics.

 The last time the Philippines participated in Triathlon was eight years ago.

-Back then the Philippines took the silver and bronze in this event.
+Back then, the Philippines took silver and bronze in this event.

 Duathlon had taken a gold via Ryan Mendoza in 2007.

-The 21 year old Adorna who was the 2013 Swimmer of the Year, made the shift from the Philippine Swimming League to the Sport of Triathlon.
+The 21-year-old Adorna, who was the 2013 Swimmer of the Year, made the Philippine Swimming League shift to the Sport of Triathlon.

-Claire decided to specialize on Triathlon as she enjoyed it more and felt she could go much further in that sport.
+Claire decided to specialize in Triathlon as she enjoyed it more and felt she could go much further in that sport.